YNWA-Algo/IBM-ML-AI-CERT-PROJECT/README.md

 Standardization, chaining steps using pipelines, transformations etc.

-**F Files: Cross Validation; Grid_CV and Regularization (using Ridge, Lasso, E-Net)**
+**F Files: Cross Validation; Grid_CV and Regularization (using Ridge, Lasso, E-Net)** Data files for section E - encoded car data, see not books.
+F3 and F4 ->This workflow spends time on using the pipeline approach to chain ML steps and also using Gridsearch for hyperparameter selection by performing hyperparameter selection on a model using validation data and finally showing the impact of PCA (principal component analysis).
+F4 introduces PCA (principal component analysis in reducing dimensionality)

 F1 02cL2_Wk3_DEMO_Cross_Validation
 F2 02dL2_Wk4_DEMO_Regularization
+F3 02eL2_WK5_LAB_Regularization_jupyterlite.ipynb